sxcben/Financing_Grid_final_project/README.md

 # Valuing a Bitcoin Mining Asset

-The objective of this project is to simulate the revenue of a bictoin mining asset for next year.
+The objective of this project is to simulate the profits of a bictoin mining asset for next year.

 This includes the following work:
 - Fit day-ahead and real-time prices distribution (find adapted distribution and parmaeters of it)